linonetwo/langchain-alpaca/README.md

 ### Prebuild Binary

 By default, langchain-alpaca bring prebuild binry with it.
 But it will still try to build one when `postinstall` , which should be very fast, and produce a somehow faster version of binary.
-This is optional, and will fail in silence, becuase it still work with prebuild binary.
+This is optional, and will fail in silence, because it still work with prebuild binary.

 If you are using windows, and want to make postinstall work, make sure download and install CMake: https://cmake.org/download/ as said in https://github.com/antimatter15/alpaca.cpp#windows-setup .